le-anne/sample-cypress-scripts/README.md

 [Cypress.io](https://www.cypress.io/) is a next generation front end testing tool built for the modern web.
 They address the key pain points developers and QA engineers face when testing modern applications.

+When combined with [Github Actions](https://docs.github.com/en/actions), Cypress is a very powerful tool for Continuous Integration.